Card database conventions

 Types

 Card types are more specific descriptions of card supertypes.
-They are not explicitly listed on cards, but can be deduced from various aspects.
+They aren't explicitly listed on cards, but can be deduced from various aspects.
 They are treated like tags, meaning that a card can have multiple types at once (optionally ordered by their importance).
-If no specific card types apply to Pokémon or Trainer cards, the generic Pokémon or Trainer card types must be used as a fallback.
-These card types cannot be combined with any other card types.
-For example, Pokémon and Ultra Beast is not allowed to be used together.
+If there are no specific types for a Pokémon or Trainer card, then the generic Pokémon or Trainer card types are used as a fallback.
+These fallback card types cannot be combined with other card types.
+For example, Pokémon and Ultra Beast aren't allowed to be used together.

-The stage of the Pokémon (e.g., Basic and Stage 1) is not considered a card type, because it specifically relates to the evolution status of the Pokémon.
+The stage of the Pokémon (e.g., Basic and Stage 1) isn't considered a card type, because it specifically relates to the evolution status of the Pokémon.
 It's defined separately as Pokémon stage.

 Some rarities imply a card type as well.
 Official examples are Rare Holo ex as Pokémon ex and Holo Rare V as Pokémon V. However, some rarities don't have an official card type, although it would make sense for them to have one.
 Examples are Rare Rainbow and Rare Shiny.
 Although not official, card types must be created for these rarities as well, because otherwise, it would make filtering on cards with the Promo rarity impossible.